PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-13 10:42:44
+Last updated: 2024-04-13 10:43:17
-Random Quote: You don't parley when you're on the back foot.
-We'll strike a blow back first. - Thomas Shelby
+Random Quote: You could help a friend, but instead you're choosing the hot girl in the tight tank-top.
+Your training is complete, I'm so proud of this kid! - Barney Stinson